WatDuhHekBro/OnionLasers/README.md

 1. Go to the root folder
 2. `npm install`
 3. `npm start`
-4. Go to the `tmp` folder
+4. Go to the `tmp` folder in another process
-5. `npm install`
-6. Add `.env` and set `TOKEN` equal to whatever your bot's token is
+5. Add `.env` and set `TOKEN` equal to whatever your bot's token is
-7. `npm start`
+6. `npm start`
-8. Create `tmp/src/commands` and add whatever commands in there
+7. Create `tmp/src/commands` and add whatever commands in there
-9. Now, any changes to either the command handler as well as the playground code should automatically reload the test bot
+8. Now, any changes to either the command handler as well as the playground code should automatically reload the test bot

 ## Version and Release Stuff